 How can you actually store sustainably online and order in the most environmentally friendly way possible?
-Of course, the most sustainable product is the one you don't buy in the first place.
-And before buying a new product, you should repair the old one and keep it as long as possible. reuse.
+Of course, the most sustainable product is the one that you don't buy in the first place.
+And before buying a new one, you should first repair the old one and use it for as long as possible. reuse.
 However, online purchases cannot always be avoided.
-Sometimes there's not enough time, you're in poor health, or you simply don't feel like making the trip to the nearest store.
+Sometimes there is a lack of time, you are in poor health or simply don't feel like making the trip to the nearest store.
 Whether consciously or unconsciously - in the end, CO2 that the global warming intensified.

-To ensure that your purchases are still as environmentally friendly as possible despite being delivered by mail, here are a bunch of tips for sustainable shopping on the Internet.
+To ensure that your purchases are still as environmentally friendly as possible despite delivery by post, here are some tips for sustainable online shopping.
 Let's go!

 10 tips for sustainable online shopping

 In our grandparents' day, orders could only be placed using an extra form from a fat catalog.
 Today, it's all much easier - and that causes problems for the environment.
 In addition to the delivery of goods, the electricity for your own computer and for the servers that ensure the maintenance of data on the Internet is of course also very energy-intensive.

 1. buy from sustainable online stores

-A nice example for one of meanwhile many sustainable online stores is AvocadoStore*!
-The Hamburgers pay particular attention to packaging that is as plastic-free as possible, environmentally friendly shipping and fair products.
+A good example of one of the many sustainable online stores is AvocadoStore*!
+The people of Hamburg pay particular attention to packaging that is as plastic-free as possible, environmentally friendly shipping and fair products.
 The latter range from sustainable clothingfrom kitchen utensils to sports equipment.
-There's really everything.
-And the entire company philosophy is focused on sustainability.
+There really is everything.
+And the entire company philosophy is geared towards sustainability.

 Tips: If you like to use a search engine to find suitable products, you should use a sustainable search engine that you will use in the future.
-With searches at Ecosia.org for example, trees are planted and cool projects are promoted.
+With search queries at Ecosia.org For example, trees are planted and cool projects are supported.

 2. only buy things that you really need